 There are about 900 images in this dataset of people wearing facemasks.
 You can use this to build models to detect if someone is wearing a mask, not wearing a mask, or wearing a mask improperly.

 This rich visual-text dataset is loaded with helpful information.
 Use the photos for object detection.
-A bonus: there are millions of keywords and metadata you can use for exploratory data analysis projects as well.
+A bonus: There are millions of keywords and metadata you can also use for exploratory data analysis projects.

 This dataset from Stanford features 200,000+ chest radiographs.
 Build a model to detect pathologies and see how well your model performs against radiologists.